 The construction staging for the shafts and trenchless pipe installation are outlined in Table 11 and Table 12.
 Some phases do not include noise-generating activities.
 These phases have not been assessed as they will generate noise levels lower than the remainder of the phases assessed.
-Phases marked with a hash (#) indicate those which occur outside of the road corridor (within the Greys Avenue Carpark CSA), and those marked with an asterisk () indicate phases which occur within the road corridor.
+Phases marked with a hash (#) indicate those which occur outside of the road corridor (within the Greys Avenue CSA), and those marked with an asterisk () indicate phases which occur within the road corridor (and therefore exempt from the noise limits).

-Table 11 Shaft Construction and Rehabilitation Stage - Greys Avenue Carpark
+Table 11 Shaft Construction and Rehabilitation Stage - Greys Avenue CSA

-Greys A venue Carpark Shaft Construction and Rehabilitation Phase Activity Equipment/Materials 1# Shaft extent will be saw cut and a 5t to 20 t excavator used to remove pavement layers and other shallow-level obstructions.
-Concrete cutter Excavator 2# An Auger attachment on a 10 - 20 t excavator or small piling rig (GEAZ EK-40) will be used to drill 300 to 400-diameter holes.
-Steel H-beams will be set into each with sand or concrete backfill Excavator or GEAX EK-40 piling rig 3# The shaft will be excavated from the top using an excavator at surface level to a depth of approximately one meter below the pipe invert (5.5 m deep shaft).
+Shaft C onstruction and Rehabilitation - Greys Avenue CSA Phase Activity Equipment/Materials 1# Shaft extent will be saw cut and a 5t to 20t excavator used to remove pavement layers and other shallow-level obstructions.
+Concrete cutter10-20t Excavator 2# An Auger attachment on a 10 - 20t excavator or small piling rig (GEAZ EK-40) will be used to drill 300 to 400-diameter holes.
+Steel H-beams will be set into each with sand or concrete backfill Excavator or GEAX EK-40 piling rig 3# The shaft will be excavated from the top using an excavator at surface level to a depth of approximately 1m below the pipe invert (5.5m deep shaft).
 Six-wheeler trucks will be used to remove spoil off site.
-Approximate shaft spoil volume will be 100 m3 (20 return truck trips).
-Steel road plates or timber lagging will be installed between H-beams as the excavation advances.
-Excavator6-wheeler trucksVentilation fan 4# The shaft base will be lined out with 500 mm of aggregate or blinding concrete to provide a solid and level working platform.
-Concrete pumpConcrete truckPlate compactorVentilation fan - Where de-watering is required, a 2-to-4-inch submersible pump will be used to remove water from the excavation.
+Approx shaft spoil volume will be 100m3 (20 return truck trips).
+Steel road plates or timber lagging will be installed between H-beams as the excavation advances Excavator6-wheeler trucksVentilation fan 4# The shaft base will be lined out with 500mm of aggregate or blinding concrete to provide a solid and level working platform.
+Concrete pumpConcrete truckPlate compactorVentilation fan - If de-watering is required, a 2-to-4-inch submersible pump will be used to remove water from the excavation.
 The water will be pumped into a clarifying tank for treatment before discharging.
-The pumps will run continuously while the shaft is open and will be powered by a diesel generator or grid power.
+The pumps will be powered by a diesel generator or grid power.
 This activity has been assumed as part of Phases 3 and 4.
-Submersible pumpDiesel generator 5# Following the completion of tunnelling works, an in situ concrete manhole will be formed and poured within the shaft using a concrete pump.
-The shaft will be backfilled with compacted GAP65 or low strength concrete.
-Concrete pumpConcrete truck 6# Temporary works will be progressively removed using a 5t to 20t excavator as the shaft is backfilled.
-Excavator 7# Road pavement (GAP65 and AC) will be reinstated using a 5 to 20t excavator and plate compactor.
-Excavator Plate compactor
+Submersible pumpDiesel generator 5# Temporary works will be progressively removed using a 5t to 20t excavator as the shaft is backfilled.
+10-20t Excavator 6# Road pavement (GAP65 and AC) will be reinstated using a 5 to 20t excavator and plate compactor.
+10-20t ExcavatorPlate compactor

-For this stage, de-watering will be required all day and night for up to 15 days.
-This is expected to be the only activity requiring night works.
+For this stage, de-watering will be required all day and night for up to 2 days.
+This is expected to be the only activity required to be undertaken during the night.

-Table 12 Trenchless Tunnel Works Stage - Greys Ave Shaft to Queen St/Mayoral Dr
+Table 12 Trenchless Pipe Installation Stage - Greys Avenue CSA to Mayoral Drive CSA